 Chair Wu noted the need for the Transportation Commission to temporarily suspend meeting in person in accord with the Governor's emergency order concerning the Open Public Meetings Act.
 She stated that the Commission will hold its meetings remotely for an unknown period of time.
 Article 5-B of the Commission's bylaws prohibit more than two Commissioners from participating remotely.
 Under direction from the City Clerk's office and the City Attorney's office, the temporary suspension of Article 5-B is needed to allow for all Commissioners to participate remotely until the Commission is no longer conducting remote meetings.
-Because the Commission can use the Council's procedural rule allowing for such an action found in Section 13 of Resolution 8928.
+Because the Commission's bylaws do not contain a procedure for suspending any of the bylaws, the Commission can use the Council's procedural rule allowing for such an action found in Section 13 of Resolution 8928.
 Accordingly, the Commission Chair is allowed to temporarily suspend procedural rules when a suspension is requested and where there are no objections.
 If an objection is voiced, a vote of two-thirds of the Commissioners present is needed in order to suspend the rule.